cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

   CI, sid, ADa and ADb.
 If PRS is a clear-text password or an octet string derived from a clear-text password, e.g. by use of a key-derivation function, the clear-text password SHOULD BE encoded according to {{?RFC8265}}.

-- The application needs to settle whether CPace is used in the initiator-responder or the symmetric setting, as in the symmetric setting transcripts ordered string concatenation must be used for generating protocol transcripts.
+- The application needs to settle whether CPace is used in the initiator-responder or the symmetric setting along the guidelines of {{sec-considerations-ids}}.
+In the symmetric setting transcripts ordered string concatenation must be used for generating protocol transcripts.
   In this document we will provide test vectors for both, initiator-responder and symmetric settings.